-During the academic year 2019-20 Woodside added the Active Essex award and Music Mark to an already extensive list of awards which include the International Award, School Sports Platinum, Eco Schools Green Flag, Diversity Mark Gold, Modeshift Stars Gold, Arts Mark Gold, and Sustrans School Mark Gold.
+During the academic year 2020-21 Woodside successfully reviewed accreditation for Eco Schools Green Flag, The Quality Mark Primary Award, The Primary Science Quality Mark at Gilt level, while maintaining the Active Essex award, Music Mark, The British Council International Award, School Sports Platinum, Diversity Mark Gold, Modeshift Stars Gold, Arts Mark Gold, and Sustrans School Mark Gold.
 These awards both celebrate achievements of staff and pupils and provide a clear framework for a continual cycle of school improvement as each award is regularly reviewed.
 The wide range of these activities is in addition to high expectations for attainment in statutory assessments, and the hard work and focused teaching of staff produce impressive results reflecting outstanding progress.
-The headline KS2 results in 2020 should have been one of the academy's highest ever, but, due to the SARS-CoV-2 pandemic, national assessments did not take place.
-However, from children's spring term assessments and adding typical year 6 progress rates we have calculated our final results would have been as follows.